Interplay between Membrane Organelles, Cytoskeleton, and Metabolism in Cell Organization and Function

 - Bennett Waxse, BA, Graduate student

 We investigate the global principles underlying cell behavior at both small and large spatial scales.
 At the small scale, we employ the super-resolution imaging techniques of photoactivated localization microscopy (PALM), interferometric 3D PALM, single-particle tracking PALM, and pair-correlation PALM to map the spatial organization, stoichiometry, and dynamics of proteins associated with various membrane-bound compartments and with the cytoskeleton.
 We also employ fluorescence photobleaching, photoactivation, fluorescence correlation, and fluorescence energy transfer methods to measure protein-protein interactions, protein turnover rates, and protein association rates.
 Such approaches allow us to assay cellular functions, including receptor stoichiometry and protein clustering and diffusion behavior at the nanometric scale in living cells.
-At the large scale, we investigate how complex behaviors of cells arise, such as cell crawling (Figure 1), polarization, furrowing, cytokinesis, cell fate determination, viral budding, and intercellular transfer.
-We study these intricate behaviors by quantitatively analyzing diverse intracellular processes, including membrane trafficking, autophagy, actin/microtubule dynamics, and organelle assembly/disassembly pathways, which undergo dramatic changes as cells alter their behavior and organization throughout life.
-To assist with these efforts, we combine various fluorescence-based imaging approaches, including TIRF imaging and spinning-disk and laser-scanning confocal microscopy, with FRAP, FLIP, and photoactivation to obtain large image data sets.
-We process the data sets computationally to extract biochemical and biophysical parameters, which can be related to results from conventional biochemical assays.
-We then use the results to generate mechanistic understanding and predictive models of the behavior of cells and subcellular structures (including ER, Golgi, cilia, endosomes, lysosomes, autophagosomes, and mitochondria [Figure 2]) under healthy and pathological conditions.
+At the large scale, we investigate how complex behaviors of cells arise, such as cell crawling, polarization, cytokinesis, and viral budding.
+We study these complex behaviors by quantitatively analyzing diverse intracellular processes, including membrane trafficking, autophagy, actin/microtubule dynamics, and organelle assembly/disassembly pathways, which undergo dramatic changes as cells alter their behavior and organization throughout life.
+To assist these efforts, we combine various fluorescence-based imaging approaches, including total internal reflection fluorescence (TIRF) microscopy imaging and spinning-disk and laser-scanning confocal microscopy, with FRAP (fluorescence recovery after photobleaching), FLIP (fluorescence loss in photobleaching), and photoactivation to obtain large image data sets.
+We process the data sets computationally to extract biochemical and biophysical parameters, which can be related to the results of conventional biochemical assays.
+We then use the results to generate mechanistic understanding and predictive models of the behavior of cells and subcellular structures (including endoplasmic reticulum, Golgi, cilia, endosomes, lysosomes, autophagosomes, and mitochondria) under healthy and pathological conditions.

 Click image to enlarge.